p32929/use-megamind/README.md

 # use-megamind

-A React hook for managing asynchronous function calls with ease, including loading state management, error handling, and customizable options for delayed or repeated calls.
+A simple react hook for managing asynchronous function calls with ease on the client side

 ## Installation